Probing Supermassive Black Hole Binaries with Orbital Resonances of Laser-Ranged Satellite: Introduction

 \section{Introduction}

-Ever since the landmark event GW150914 by the Adv-LIGO~\cite{PhysRevLett.116.131103,LIGOScientific:2014pky}, GW detections had opened the new window to our Universe, and with the observations in the following years of tens of signals ($1- 10^3$ Hz) \cite{LIGOScientific:2020ibl,2021arXiv211103606T} the new era for GW astronomy had gradually started off.
-In the next decade, space-borne antennas such as the Laser Interferometer Space Antenna (LISA)~\cite{2017arXiv170200786A}, the Taiji~\cite{Hu2017TheTP,10.1093/ptep/ptaa083,LUO2020102918,2018arXiv180709495R} and the TianQin missions~\cite{TianQin:2015yph} would cover the mHz band of the GW spectrum, and pulsar timing arrays is reported to be a promising probe for nHz GWs \cite{Lasky:2015lej,NANOGrav:2020bcs,Janssen:2014dka}.
-While, these approaches have left the $\mu$Hz ($10^{-7} - 10^{-4}$ Hz) band unexplored in the foreseeable future.
+Ever since the landmark event GW150914 observed by Adv-LIGO~\cite{PhysRevLett.116.131103,LIGOScientific:2014pky}, the new window to the Universe had been opened by GW detections.
+With the follow-on observations of nearly one hundred of events by the LIGO-VIRGO collaboration \cite{LIGOScientific:2020ibl,2021arXiv211103606T}, the new era of GW astronomy has gradually started off.
+To enclose the exciting sources of much larger and heavier astrophysical systems, one needs to explore the low frequency end of the GW spectrum with detectors of much longer baselines.
+In the next decade, the first generation space-borne antennas, including LISA (Laser Interferometer Space Antenna) ~\cite{2017arXiv170200786A} and the LISA-like Taiji mission~\cite{Hu2017TheTP,10.1093/ptep/ptaa083,LUO2020102918,2018arXiv180709495R} would be launched and cover the mHz band~\cite{Ruan:2020smc}.
+Mission concepts for decihertz band now include the DECIGO \cite{Kawamura:2020pcg}, AMIGO \cite{Ni:2021eqz} and TianQin ~\cite{TianQin:2015yph} projects.
+For the $\mu$Hz band, the more advanced space missions with baselines of Solar system size like the $\mu$Ares \cite{Sesana:2019vho} and ASTROD \cite{Ni:2012eh} were suggested.
+Pulsar Timing Arrays (PTA) are reported to be promising probes for nHz GWs \cite{Lasky:2015lej,NANOGrav:2020bcs,Janssen:2014dka}.